DoritosLover1/PasswordHolder/README.md

    ```
 2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans).
 3. Ensure you have Java (JDK 8 or later) installed.
-4. ▶️ Run `main_page.java` to launch the application.
+4. ▶️ Run `Application.java` to launch the application.

 ## 🎯 Usage
 1. 📑 Select a text file or application, gonna create it for you named as "password.txt"